Syntaf/wetrockpolice/README.md

 Contibutors are welcome!
 Please visit the [issues](https://github.com/Syntaf/wetrockpolice/issues) tab for active work being done.

-## Running locally
+## Running Locally

-Docker is in progress, but at the moment WetRockPolice can only be run locally with:
+Running WRP via Docker is a work in progress, so at the moment WetRockPolice can only be run locally with:
-- Ruby 2.6.5
+- Ruby 2.6.x
-- PostgreSQL 11.1
+- PostgreSQL 11.x

 Steps: